QuentinRa/blog.quentinra.dev/programming/web/css/bootstrap/index.md

 ➡️ The best way to learn Bootstrap is to copy-and-paste examples.
 You can find them [here](https://getbootstrap.com/docs/5.2/examples/).

-* Click on an exemple to your liking
+* Click on an example to your liking
 * Use <kbd>CTRL+U</kbd> or "View page source" to see the code
 * Copy-paste it inside your project and tune it
 </div><div>